johncoenen/100-days-of-code/log.md

 - Used router link parameters to navigate to the detail view of a user-selected hero.
 - Shared the HeroService among multiple components.

+## Saturday, January 27, 2018

+**Today's Progress**:
+- Worked through the Http portion of the Angular Tour of Heroes tutorial
+- Finished the Tour of Heroes tutorial and completed the application!

+**Thoughts**
+- Added the necessary dependencies to use HTTP in the app.
+- Refactored HeroService to load heroes from a web API.
+- Extended HeroService to support post(), put(), and delete() methods.
+- Updated the components to allow adding, editing, and deleting of heroes.
+- Configured an in-memory web API.
+- Learned how to use Observables.

 **Link(s)**
 https://github.com/johncoenen/Angular-Tour-Of-Heroes